ialfina/ner-dataset-modified-dee/README.md

 <br>
 Each version of NER datasets consist of 20,000 sentences from Wikipedia articles in the Indonesian language that were labeled automatically. <br>
 <br>

-<i>Note:
-Recently, we found out that we forgot to separate sentences with a blank line in those three datasets.
-We'll upload the revised corpus soon. </i>

 <b> The SINGGALANG dataset</b><br>
 We provide a new NER dataset in this repository, named SINGGALANG.
 The specifications of this dataset are: